 Every community hopes to attract skilled workers and employers from somewhere else.
 It is important to focus on developing local talent and supporting existing, local employers.
 Understanding the current needs of employers, facilitating employment solutions, and retaining talent in the area is key.
 The Chamber will leverage three strategies to help develop home grown talent for local business:

-Strategy 1: Identify employer needs and skills gaps.
+Strategy 1: Identify employer needs, opportunities, and skills gaps.

 There is tremendous focus on talent development and it is just as important that Hoover employers curate positive work environments that attract and retain talent.
 Today’s workforce is more diverse than ever before with four distinct generations, global representation, and myriad of values and experiences.
 By 2030, the workforce will be dominated by the Millennials and Gen Z generations.
 Employers and employees will define the Future of Work together.
 The Chamber will leverage two strategies to help develop employers of choice:

-Strategy 1: Recognize top employers to work for in the Hoover.
+Strategy 1: Recognize top employers to work for in Hoover.

 As Hoover continues to grow and be a renowned and trusted brand throughout the state and across the country, it could become the magnet that draws new talent, whether it’s for employment or for residence.
 Rather than a wait− and−see approach for Birmingham−based organizations to promote Hoover or organic growth, there needs to be intentional initiatives to market Hoover employers and employment opportunities.
 The Chamber will leverage three strategies to drive talent attraction to Hoover:

-Strategy 3: Use social media to target talent outside of the Hoover area.
+Strategy 3: Use social media to engage talent outside of the Hoover area.